-The library subscribes to online research services such as WestlawNext, LexisNexis, BloombergLaw, and Bloomberg BNA.
+The library subscribes to online research services such as WestlawNext and LexisNexis, and provides electronic resources like Google Workspace.
 The library also maintains print access to core research materials in a collection of more than 80,000 volumes.
 Students receive training in using legal research materials throughout the school's legal writing, research, and advocacy curriculum, and library staff are available for additional training and research help.
 The library also provides interlibrary loan services.

-The library supports student course work through a reserve collection of required course materials, collects study aids for student use, and subscribes to CALI (Computer-Assisted Legal Instruction) so that students can supplement their course materials through online podcasts and tutorials.
+The library supports student course work through a reserve collection of required course materials, collects study aids for student use, and subscribes to a host of ed-tech platforms so that students can supplement their course materials through online podcasts, self-paced quizzing, and tutorials.